Korea Zinc backs storage developer Energy Vault in green push

 "This is a very strong signal for the market from a large strategic (company) and validation of our technology and putting money behind their clean energy transition strategy," Energy Vault Chief Executive Officer Robert Piconi told Reuters.

-BHP and Korea Zinc are both looking to use renewable power at their mining and smelting sites and to drive electrolysers to make green hydrogen for their trucks, and energy storage will be crucial to ensure those operations can run 24/7 when the sun is not shining or the wind is not blowing.
+BHP and Korea Zinc are both looking to use renewable power at their mining and smelting sites and to drive electrolysers to make green hydrogen for their trucks.
+Energy storage will be crucial to ensure those operations can run 24/7 when the sun is not shining or the wind is not blowing.

-"Energy Vault's innovative storage technology and energy management software platform can play a key role in enabling and accelerating our decarbonization strategy as we enhance our ability to power our operations with renewable energy," Korea Zinc Vice Chairman Yun B. Choi said in a statement.
+Korea Zinc unit Ark Energy, which runs the company's decarbonisation efforts in Australia, likes Energy Vault's storage system as it can provide power for around eight hours compared with batteries, which have much shorter duration.

+"This is what makes it attractive to us," said Ark Energy's Chief Executive Daniel Kim.

+Storage is key to bringing down the refinery's energy costs, which are 30% of the plant's total costs.

-The investment in Energy Vault follows Korea Zinc's acquisition through its Ark Energy arm of an Australian wind and solar farm developer.
+"This unique solution has the potential to accelerate our energy transition and help us become the most competitive producer of green zinc in the world," Kim told Reuters, adding, "It's still early days."
+The investment in Energy Vault follows Korea Zinc's acquisition through Ark Energy of an Australian wind and solar farm developer.

 Energy Vault plans to start building an energy storage system for Sun Metals in mid-2022.
-The companies have yet to disclose the location or size of the project.
+The companies have yet to disclose the size or cost of the project.

 Energy Vault's EVx storage system works liked pumped hydro, using power when supply is abundant to drive motors and raise 30-tonne blocks, rather than water, up to a height.
 When power is needed, the blocks are lowered, which releases their potential energy to generate electricity.